-This June, students will use the following journal prompts to try something new every single day.
+This June, writers who use the following June writing prompts and journal prompts to try something new every single day.
 Some tasks are simple, like trying a new food or reading a new book—while others will require a little more creativity, such as creating a new language or spending a day without electronics.

-Some prompts will challenge students, as they work to help out more around the house or interview their grandparents about their lives.
+Some of our June Writing prompts will challenge students, as they work to help out more around the house or interview their grandparents about their lives.
 At the end of the day, students will journal about their experiences.
 By writing about what they did and the experience of trying something new, students enjoy the chance to branch out and see the benefits of pushing themselves toward new activities.